 An inspector of the RÚVZ found in one restaurant that cooks cut off mouldy parts of dumplings and served the parts without mould as a side dish with Moravian sparrow.
+Which piece of legislation and its provisions govern this issue?
 Is the food considered safe?